Penta Faculty

 Mary Hepburn

 I was trained first as a General Practitioner, then as an Obstetrician and Gynecologist.
 I established and, for 30 years until my retirement from clinical practice in 2014, was consultant in charge of the Glasgow Women’s Reproductive Health Service, (WRHS) a city-wide service for women with social problems.
-WRHS was the regional service providing reproductive healthcare for women infected with or affected by blood borne viruses including HIV and HCV.
-Consequently for 30 years all pregnant HIV women in West of Scotland (and many from other regions as well) were under my care.
-I supported colleagues in other centres nationally and internationally in the development of specialised services for women with social problems and contributed to professional and government strategic development, and development of undergraduate and postgraduate training.
-In 2015 I was awarded the title of ‘OBE’ for my work, and I continue non-clinical work – including training and support for service development nationally and internationally.
+WRHS was the regional service providing reproductive healthcare for women infected with or affected by bloodborne viruses including HIV and HCV.
+I retired from clinical practice in 2014, but continue non-clinical work including teaching (undergraduate and postgraduate), training and support for service development nationally and internationally.

 Moherndran Archary